N7O8O6R3/Techwondoe/README.md

 ### Here Initially I have developed mentioned 6 APIs( LoginAPIView, CreateCompany, CreateTeam, getCompanyAPI, getAllTeams, searchCompany_byName ) which are accessible using postman.
 Later I have developed another 8 APIs (login, home, create_comapny, getCompany, delete_team, logout, delete_company, contact) which are integrated with django templates.
 You can see all the apis in frontend.
 I have differentiated the POSTMAN apis and Template APIs in urls.py You can check it.

+## I have attached the Screenshots of WebApp Pages and POSTMAN Results. you can check in screenshots folder.